 If it doesn’t count toward your quota, you don’t have time for it.
 In the world of enterprise sales, that’s as it should be.
 And since meetings, updating records in your CRM, and other administrative tasks take up almost two-thirds of your time—leaving just 35 percent of your time for actually selling—anything you can do to sharpen your sales game without eating into your already busy schedule is worth its weight in gold.

-That’s why we’re such fans of podcasts.
+That’s why we’re such fans of inside sales podcasts.
 They’re a great way to get expert sales advice from veteran sellers while you travel to and from work.
 Who says commuting is a waste of time?

-However, there are a lot of podcasts out there that don’t deliver real value and instead repeat the same old platitudes you’ve heard a thousand times.
+However, there are a lot of inside sales podcasts out there that don’t deliver real value and instead repeat the same old platitudes you’ve heard a thousand times.
 To help you get right to the good stuff, we’ve curated a list of nine killer podcasts that always deliver.
 It’s not the longest list out there—it’s just the best.

 This show began as a pure strategy-and-tactics play, with guests like sales luminaries Jeff Thull and Anthony Iannarino.
 Think complex sales, referral strategies, social selling, and more.
 After nearly 900 episodes, it’s naturally evolved into a more holistic thought leadership program focused on global expansion, organizational growth, market relevance, and more.
 There’s new content daily, so there’s always new insight to look forward to.